 Truth time.
 What’s your favorite “flopped” dish?

 “That has to be my “Leberwurst” that was on the menu here at WERFT for a while.
 You see, it’s not regular “Leberwurst” but actually, it’s a chicken liver parfait that has been marinated with port wine.
 And then we put some home-pickled shiitake mushrooms on the side.”

 “And it really is!
 But Germans are a bit difficult.
 They see “Leberwurst” and either they find it boring and don’t order it, or they expect it to be the “Leberwurst” that they know.
 And it’s not, haha!”

 So, no success, hmm?

 “Well, basically not.
 We have loads of it in the fridge, and our team eats it at every chance they get.”

 Ummm… Any chance I could get a taste?

 “I’m a big fan of soul food, especially if it comes with a twist.
-My personal favourite on our menu here at WERFT is my cheese burger, we serve it with our homemade ketchup and Senf Pauli mustard.
+My personal favorite on our menu here at WERFT is my cheeseburger, we serve it with our homemade ketchup and Senf Pauli mustard.
 But you should also try our Thai curry mac & cheese: it’s vegetarian, but nobody can tell and everybody loves it!
 Or, if you’re into desserts, try the “Milchreis Two Ways” which comes with black rice pudding and mango chutney, or my mate Tim’s half-baked chocolate brownie, it’s perfectly moist inside and literally melts in your mouth.”